jpremmel/Leekbeet.Solution/README.md

 # _Leekbeet_

-#### _A food-based translator, 12 Oct 2019_
+#### _A food-based translation app, 12 Oct 2019_

 #### By _**Mike McShane and Jacqueline Remmel**_

 ## Description

-_Originally inspired by leetspeak, this application takes a sentence or phrase from the user and translates it into an original pseudo-language made primarily of vegetable words._
+_Originally inspired by a leetspeak translator, this application takes a sentence or phrase from the user and translates it into an original pseudo-language made primarily of vegetable words._

 ## Setup/Installation Requirements